AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 * Specification of returned TLS certificate format (eg, .p7, .pem)?
 * Generate a new Key Pair for each TLS Certificate renewal?
 * Support for server side generation of keys?
-* Consider whether the TLS Client Certificates issued by EST could be of use alongside BCP-003-02 OAuth in order to obtain tokens.
-Are there additional risks here?
+* Consider using using TLS Client Certificates when using NMOS API, for use with BCP-003-02 OAuth
+* Does this model extend, when broadcast facilities are connected across WANs or the internet
+* Discuss the use of using a publicly trusted CA to sign the EST servers certificate, this means devices must keep a list of trusted CAs and have a method to update these

 ## Further Reading